ahmedfendri1/Instagram-hashtag-liker/README.md

 6) Install the required libraries needed for the script.
    To install the libraries open the Command Prompt, navigate to the folder where you downloaded the script and write the following command: pip install -r requirement.txt

+That is all, you can now run the script like_hastags.py and follow the instructions ;)